 Deluxe 2xLP version comes in a heavy duty old-style tip-on gatefold jacket printed on uncoated husky stock.
-LPs are pressed on virgin vinyl and housed in artworked inner sleeves with free download coupon. ***White vinyl is sold out!
-All LP orders shipping on black vinyl.***
+LPs are pressed on virgin vinyl and housed in artworked inner sleeves with free download coupon.

 CD version in 4 panel mini-LP style gatefold package with CD in a fully artworked inner sleeve.